eyabriki/MRI-classification/README.md

 The application uses the Flask-RESTful library for creating the RESTful API and Flask-JWT-Extended library for handling JWT.

 **Conclusion**
-This project provides a simple way to classify MRI images and manage them using a RESTful API.
-The limitations and possible solutions are highlighted in the limitations section.
+This project provides a simple way to classify MRI images and manage them using a RESTful API. .
 The usage of the endpoints is provided in the usage section and the technical details of the project are provided in the additional information section .